Gear Guide

 What size battery does the Tune M1 need?

-For typical weekend use (lights, fan, phone charging), 100Ah LiFePO4 is sufficient: that covers 2–3 nights of fan and device use without recharging.
+For typical weekend use (lights, fan, phone charging), 100Ah LiFePO4 is sufficient.
+That covers 2–3 nights of fan and device use without recharging.
 For 3+ nights off-grid, 200Ah with solar top-up is recommended.
 Add a 12V fridge and budget roughly 30–40 extra Ah per day.
 See the power draw table above for a full breakdown.

 What type of battery is best for the Tune M1?

 LiFePO4 is the right choice for most M1 owners.
-It's lighter, provides more usable capacity, charges faster, and lasts significantly longer than AGM.
+It's lighter, provides more usable capacity, charges faster, and lasts far longer than AGM.
 AGM is a viable budget option for occasional weekend use if LiFePO4 isn't in budget.

 How much does a 100Ah battery weigh, and how does that affect payload?